SchulzLab/TEPIC/README.md

 The optional parameters are:

 * -a Genome annotation file (gtf).
 All genes contained in this file will be annotated.
-The file must have the original format provided by gencode.
+The file must have the original format provided by gencode, gzipped files are not supported.
 * -w Size of the window around the TSS of genes.
 * -d Signal of the open chromatin assay in bg format.
 Used to compute the average per peak coverage within the regions specified in -b.
 * -e Boolean controlling exponential decay (default TRUE).